Chevrotain/chevrotain/readme.md

 Development
 -----------
-Chevrotain was originally developed by Shahar Soel @ SAP Labs Israel
+Chevrotain was originally developed and is maintained by Shahar Soel